stamparm/maltrail/README.md

 #### Port scanning

 In case of too many connection attempts toward considerable amount of different TCP ports, Maltrail will warn about the potential port scanning, as a result of its heuristic mechanism detection.
-If the following screenshot such warning(s) can be found for a run of popular port scanning tool [nmap](https://nmap.org/):
+In the following screenshot such warning(s) can be found for a run of popular port scanning tool [nmap](https://nmap.org/):

 ![nmap scan](https://i.imgur.com/VS7L2A3.png)